Growing your own cannabis

 Good soil is very important for your plant, so if you want to save money, do so on anything but the soil.
 If your budget really does not allow you to buy good soil, then the next best option is cutting soil.
 This is a more expensive type of soil mixture of better quality.
 In any case, don't use compost intended for flowers, because that kind of soil is usually too acidic for cannabis plants.

 When you have filled your pots with soil, you need seeds of course.
 I've already preselected the best seeds which you can get here.
-They boast a 95% germination rate, 100% genetics guarantee and are feminised for 95%.
+They boast a 99% germination rate, 100% genetics guarantee and are feminized for 99%.
 The only thing you still have to do is decide which strain you want to grow.
 The choice is virtually unlimited and every strain has its own qualities.
 It's almost impossible to make a wrong choice.
 It all depends on what you're looking for.

 There are two main strains of cannabis plants: Indica and Sativa.
 Indicas stay relatively small, have strong, thick stems and wide leaves and have a short flowering period.
 Sativas on the other hand grow very tall.
 The often rapid growth leads to smaller leaves.
 Next to these main strains there are many hybrid strains/crosses.
 These mainly consist of a bigger part of Indica with a tiny bit of Sativa or the other way round.
-You can also choose auto flowering seeds, which make it very easy for you to grow a plant.
+You can also choose autoflowering seeds, which make it very easy for you to grow a plant.
+I have also selected cannabis seeds which are perfect for beginners, with shorter flowering period and which will withstand the most common mistakes you can make.
 Everyone has their own opinion about which strain is the best, but it's all about your personal preference.
+You can also grow different strains together but you should be aware that sativa hybrids have longer flowering period than the indica hybrids.
 Whichever choice you make, it's always a good choice.

 Nutrients for growing with cannabis seeds